peterhcharlton/transfer_functions/README.md

 ## Summary

 Arterial blood pressure (ABP) waveforms contain a wealth of information on the cardiovascular (CV) system, providing potential diagnostic utility [[1]](#1).
 Furthermore, ABP waveforms can be modelled using physical principles [[2]](#2), allowing one to predict the shape of the ABP pulse under specified CV conditions.
 However, methods for acquiring ABP signals in vivo either require a skilled operator (_e.g._ applanation tonometry), or are invasive (_e.g._ a pressure catheter).
 Conversely, the digital photoplethysmogram (PPG) can be easily and non-invasively acquired in a wide range of clinical settings, using a pulse oximetry probe.
 It is closely related to the BP waveform [[3]](#3), although the exact physiological mechanisms underlying it remain unclear [[4]](#4).
 A generalised transfer function relating the digital PPG to the ABP waveform has previously been reported [[5]](#5), which can be used to estimate ABP waveforms from the PPG.
 This transfer function could allow one to conduct ABP-based analyses on estimated ABP signals, derived from easily acquired PPG waveforms.
-This would expand the utility of ABP-based analyses to clinical settings where it is not practical to acquire ABP waveforms, and would also allow one to use physical modelling to predict the shape of PPG waveforms.
+This would expand the utility of ABP-based analyses to clinical settings where it is not practical to acquire ABP waveforms, and would also allow one to use physical modelling to predict the shape of PPG waveforms [[7]](#7).

 This repository contains two Matlab scripts:
 1. `PPG_ABP_TF`, for estimating digital and radial ABP waveforms from the PPG (and vice-versa).
 It is based on the transfer function reported in [[5]](#5).